wulfsberg/angular-material-kickstart/README.md

 pom.xml
 -------
-At its simplest, it is a matter of picking up the static webapp files from Angular-CLI's output folder rather than from the normal Java source tree when assembling the **.war** file.
+At its simplest, it is a matter of picking up the static webapp files from Angular CLI's output folder rather than from the normal Java source tree when assembling the **.war** file.
 This can be done by configuring the `webResources` parameter of the `maven-war-plugin` in the `pom.xml`.